-CMPD may respond in the event of an emergency at The Dubois Center in addition to the UNC Charlotte Police & Public Safety Department.
+CMPD may respond in the event of an emergency at the Dubois Center in addition to the UNC Charlotte Police & Public Safety Department.
 CMPD also cooperates in providing crime statistics for The Dubois Center as well as the three parking locations for UNC Charlotte located around the building.
-The Title IX Coordinator has jurisdiction over The Dubois Center and responds to reports of sexual misconduct, dating violence, domestic violence, and stalking.
-The Dubois Center does not have any residential housing facilities and, therefore, the missing students policy and fire safety requirements do not apply.
+The Office of Civil Rights & Title IX has jurisdiction over The Dubois Center and responds to reports of sexual misconduct, dating violence, domestic violence, and stalking.
+The Dubois Center does not have any residential housing facilities and, therefore, the missing student's policy and fire safety requirements do not apply.

-The Dubois Center at UNC Charlotte Center City Emergency Procedures

-The Dubois Center receives emergency notification and timely warnings as all alerts are sent to student, faculty and staff of both campuses.
-The Dubois Ceter Emergency Campus Evacuation Plan is available at: https://safety.charlotte.edu/services/fire-life-safety/building-evacuation-plans.
-The Dubois Center Active Shooter Plan is housed in the Police & Public Safety Department and active shooter response training classes are offered at both the Main Campus and the Dubois Center.
+The Dubois Center at UNC Charlotte Center City Emergency Procedures https://safety.charlotte.edu/services/fire-life-safety/building-evacuation-plans.
+The Dubois Center Active Shooter Plan is housed in the Police & Public Safety Department and active shooter response training classes are offered at both the Main Campus and The Dubois Center.